vineethsai/DigitalSecurityHub/README.md

 - DELETE: Deltes the vendor from the database - can only be accessedd from user profile page

 ## signin
-- GET: Displays login page
+- GET: Displays login page if not logged in, else displays user profile
 - POST: Sends login credentials to user and redirects to profile page of the user (diaplys user information)

 ## singout